Teach Philosophy 101

 -

-In cases where the paper is apparently plagiarized but you can't find the source, you can try the "fill in the blanks test."
+In cases where the paper is apparently plagiarized but you aren't quite sure, you can try the "fill in the blanks test."
 Take a section of the paper and blank out certain technical terms.
 Give the student a few minutes and ask him/her to fill in those words.
 If the student didn't write the paper, sometimes s/he will not be able to reconstruct the words used.
+Alternatively, you could ask them to explain the argument of some source they cite.
 You should have someone to witness to the results of this test.

 Resources: